CBIIT/icdc-model-tool-docker/README.md

 * Get a Docker Hub ID if you don't have one already.
 Just follow the sign-in/create account steps in the desktop app, or go to [https://hub.docker.com/](https://hub.docker.com/).

-* Send me (@majensen) your Docker Hub ID, so I can add you to the docker repo (so the script will be able to pull the docker container)

 * Clone this repo

         git clone https://github.com/CBIIT/icdc-model-tool-docker.git